 Also, after the season is over, and I have partially capped frames I don’t want to extract, but I want to ensure that pests do not get into the honey.
 I need a method to store the frames so they are protected, out of the way, and the honey won’t be degraded

-What I do is to freeze the frames in my chest freezer.
+What I do in order to easily undertake storing honey frames before extraction is to freeze the frames in my chest freezer.